Thompson submachine gun: Early use

-During the failed 1924 Estonian coup, communists used Thompsons in an attempt to storm the Tallinn barracks; meanwhile the MP 18 was used by the defenders.
+During the failed 1924 Estonian coup, Communists used Thompsons in an attempt to storm the Tallinn barracks; meanwhile the defenders used MP 18s.
 This was possibly the first engagement where submachine guns were used on both sides.

 The Thompson achieved early notoriety in the hands of Prohibition and Great Depression-era gangsters and the lawmen who pursued them.
 It was also depicted in gangster films during this era, most notably regarding the Saint Valentine's Day Massacre.
 The Thompson guns used in the massacre are still being held by the Berrien County Sheriff's Department.
 The Thompson has been referred to by one researcher as the "gun that made the twenties roar".

-Around 200 Model of 1921 Thompsons were sold in 1926 to the United States Postal Inspection Service so they could protect the mail from a spate of robberies.
+Around 200 Model 1921 Thompsons were sold in 1926 to the United States Postal Inspection Service so they could protect the mail from a spate of robberies.
 These weapons were loaned to the United States Marine Corps which was, at that time, tasked with guarding mail shipments; this prompted the US Navy to formally test the Thompson.
 The Navy requested a reduction in the rate of fire.
 Auto-Ordnance complied, modifying the weapons by adding a substantial amount of mass to the actuator.
 In 1927 a number of Thompsons would be shipped to Marines in China and Nicaragua.
 The Navy subsequently ordered 500 guns, designated the Model of 1928.

 The Thompson saw popularity as a point-defense weapon for countering ambushes by Nicaraguan guerrillas (in the Banana Wars) and led to the creation of four-man fire teams which had as much firepower as a nine-man rifle squad.
 Federal sales were then followed by sales to police departments in the US, as well as to various international armies and constabulary forces; chiefly in Central and South America.